harithatavarthy/CarND-Advanced-Lane-Lines/writeup.md

     left_curverad = ((1 + (2*left_fit_cr[0]*y_eval*ym_per_pix + left_fit_cr[1])**2)**1.5) / np.absolute(2*left_fit_cr[0])
     right_curverad = ((1 + (2*right_fit_cr[0]*y_eval*ym_per_pix + right_fit_cr[1])**2)**1.5) / np.absolute(2*right_fit_cr[0])

- For converting the pixels to real world measurements, i have assumed the width of lane line to be 3.7 meters (700 pixels on the image transformed binary image) and lane height to be 30 meters (720 pixels).
+ For converting the pixels to real world measurements, i have assumed the width of lane line to be 3.7 meters (700 pixels on the image transformed binary image.
+However the lane width that i used to compute curvature is dynamic and based on the distance between identified lane lines) and lane height to be 180 pixels for every 3.048 meters based on lenght of dashed white line on perspective transformed image.
 As a first step , i fitted polynomial along the left and right lane pixels by multiplying the pixel values with appropriate conversion factor.
 Then I obtained second order derviative to obtain left and right lane curvature.
 At the end , i have taken the average of left and right lane curvature to arrive at the curvature of the lane.

+Below figure justifies the 180 pixels per 3.048 meters of lane line.
+The standard white dashed line in general is 10 feet in lenght in real world.
+10 ft is 3.048 meters.
+Per the figure below the height of dashed lane line on the right is approximately 180 pixels.

+![alt text][image29]

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.